twitter/pelikan/_posts/2016-05-25-separation-concerns.md

 range of application logs to find correlation.
 Eventually a pattern emerged, where we notice latency spikes were observed only when certain I/O-intensive application were activated through cron.
-Still, presumably Twemcache stored everything in memory and swap was disabled on these, so when would we ever go to disk?
+Still, presumably Twemcache stored everything in memory and swap was disabled on these hosts, so when would we ever go to disk?
 The culprit turned out to be a small change in the rather innocent looking log utility, a standard part of most production services.
 Shortly before the symptoms appeared, we had increased our log level slightly to study connection activities.
 After the incident, we had to turn the log level back